Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 Things people actually do at Coast FIRE.
 Take a lower-paying role at an NGO or government project.
 Move from agency back to in-house at fewer hours.
 Start a side practice that may take 2–3 years to break even.
 Go back to school.
 Take a sabbatical.
 Move out of Kathmandu.
 Fund a sibling's higher education.
 Stop arguing with their spouse about whether they are "saving enough."

 Things Coast FIRE does not do.
-It does not cover current life — you still need a salary or other income for rent, food, EMI, kids, festivals.
-It does not make you immune to market drawdowns (if NEPSE crashes 40% the year after you hit Coast FIRE, your plan needs to either accept a longer compounding window or top up).
-It does not let you stop paying for health insurance — see the term life and health insurance posts.
-It does not, on its own, fund children's education or a major medical event without a separate sinking fund.
+It does not cover current life.
+You still need a salary or other income for rent, food, EMI, kids, festivals.
+It does not make you immune to market drawdowns; if NEPSE crashes 40% the year after you hit Coast FIRE, your plan needs to either accept a longer compounding window or top up.
+It does not let you stop paying for health insurance (see the term life and health insurance posts).
+And on its own, it does not fund children's education or a major medical event without a separate sinking fund.

 The traps